 At the other end of the scale from those world class restaurants, are the gerobak/kakilima carts that roam the city selling local fare.
 Their approach is heralded by a specific sound for each food item, be it the ting-ting of a spoon on a bowl, the tock-tock of a stick on a block of wood or the whistle of a steam kettle.
-Food from gerobak can provide a great mid-morning snack or a complete meal.
+Food from a gerobak is often a preference with Indonesians and provides a great mid-morning snack or meal.

-In general, it is only safe to eat from these food carts, if the food is thoroughly cooked.
-It would be advised though, to provide your own dishes and silverware as the food vendor's dishes are washed in a single bucket of water over and over again throughout the day.
+In general, it is only suggested to eat from these food carts, if the food cart is serving dishes that are thoroughly cooked on the spot, to help prevent food-borne illnesses.
+It would be advised, to provide your own dishes and silverware as the food vendor's dishes are washed in a single bucket of water over and over again throughout the day.

 To avoid most stomach ailments due to lack of good hygiene in road-side food preparation: 1) eat only fruit that has been peeled, 2) drink only commercially bottled water or drinks, and 3) only eat food that has been thoroughly cooked - no raw vegetable salads off the streets are advised!

-One step up from the roaming food carts is the semi-permanent warung, or food stalls, found throughout the cities.
-Due to the low overhead, warung offer cheaper fare than restaurants.
-Warung sprout up in the late afternoon and evening on roadsides, in parking lots, on sidewalks and in any open space (including outside your front fence) to provide meals to passers-by.
+One step up from the roaming food carts is the semi-permanent warung, or food stalls, found along the side of major roads.
+Due to the low overhead, if any, warung offer cheaper fare than restaurants.
+Some Warung sprout up in the late afternoon and evening on roadsides, in parking lots, on sidewalks or any open space (including outside your front fence) to provide meals to passers-by.
 Each warung offers a particular menu, often featuring regional specialties.
+Indonesians are very knowledgeable about where their favorite warung are and will travel across the city to dine at these establishments, for the food obviously, not for the ambience.
 Some of the best food in Jakarta is available in warung - for those adventurous enough to seek it out!

 Traditional/common warung consist of a simple tent structure tied to poles and/or the nearby fence, which can be quickly set up with wooden tables and benches.
 A spanduk (cloth with ads or the menu printed on it) serves as the wall between the dining area and the street or nearby warung.
 Most upscale warung display a bit more flair and attention to the design and surroundings of the warung using bright colored umbrellas, potted plants and more.

-It has become 'trendy' for Indonesian celebrities to set up their own warung around town.
+Some Indonesian celebrities have set up their own warung around town.
 These warung offer a different atmosphere for hanging out and the chance to rub shoulders with Indonesian movie stars, designers and singers (or at least their employees).

 While dining in warung, don't be surprised to be solicited by peddlers who are selling their wares, wanting to shine your shoes or someone wanting to provide musical entertainment ... for a small contribution.
 Bring small change to be prepared.